 Love is in the air.
-It’s that day of the year again: Valentine’s Day.
-Co-workers may be receiving gifts at work, restaurants will be crowded tonight with couples trying to make the night special, and to others it may as well just be another day.
+It’s that time of the year again: Valentine’s Day.
+Co-workers may be receiving gifts at work, restaurants will be crowded with couples trying to make the night special, and to others it may as well just be another day.
 But does everyone really celebrate Valentine’s Day and go all out for romance?
 In one of our latest surveys, we dared to find out.

 We asked around 3,000 people if they had plans for Valentine’s Day, and about 64% of them said they did plan on celebrating the holiday with somebody special.
 Now we were curious, what goes into their Valentine’s Day plans?